pmqs/zipdetails/t/files/0002-7z/readme.md

 # Notes

-7z on Linux creates the NTFS extra field in th ecentral directory
+7z on Linux creates the NTFS extra field in the central directory